Advanced Dental Technology

-Dr. Ben Naylor and our team love using and learning about the latest advancements so they can help us serve our patients even better.
+Dr. Gerald Torgeson and our team love using and learning about the latest advancements so they can help us serve our patients even better.
 Below, you can read about just a few of the tools we use every day.

 This tool allows us to create high-resolution images of your teeth and gums, and we can even display them on a chairside monitor for you to see.
 This makes it much easier for our team to spot the signs of dental problems, especially those in areas that are hidden from the naked eye.
 Plus, you’ll finally get to see your mouth from a dentist’s point of view, providing excellent information so you can make more informed treatment decisions.

 X-rays have been an essential part of dentistry for years because they allow dental professionals to catch problems that might be hidden below the surface of your teeth.
 However, traditional film-based x-rays have always had drawbacks.
 They take quite a bit of time to develop images, require toxic chemicals to do so, and they also expose our patients (and us!) to radiation.

 Thankfully, our practice now only uses digital x-rays, which address all of these issues.
 They can create images almost instantly, no chemicals are required, and they even emit up to 90% less radiation, making them both safer and faster than traditional x-rays.